serverlessworkflow/specification/specification/README.md

 States within each branch are only allowed to transition to states defined in the same branch.
 Transitions to other branches or workflow states are not allowed.
-States outside a parallel state cannot transition to a states declared within branches.
+States outside a parallel state cannot transition to a state declared within branches.

 #### <a name="parallel-state-exceptions"></a>Parallel State: Handling Exceptions

 Exceptions that occur during execution of Parallel state branch execution.
-By default exceptions that are not handled within states of branches stop branch execution and are propagated to the Parallel state.
+By default, exceptions that are not handled within states of branches stop branch execution and are propagated to the Parallel state.

 Exceptions can be handled in the following ways:

-* Don't handle exceptions inside states of branches: in this case exceptions should be propagated to the Parallel state and can be handled with the Parallel states "onError" definition, for example:
+* Don't handle exceptions inside states of branches: in this case, exceptions should be propagated to the Parallel state and can be handled with the Parallel states 'onError' definition.
+For example:

 ```json
 {